This is a guest post by Ola Lidmark Eriksson.

 Two years ago, I started with about 2,000 games in my database and relatively limited data sets attached to them.
-Today, I have almost 30,000 games in the database, complete with lots of metadata covering everything from weather and distances between the team’s home grounds to shots and corners.
+Today, I have almost 30,000 games in the database, with metadata covering everything from weather and distances between the team’s home grounds to shots and corners.

-All this added data—and the model has been able to “learn” over time!—it still didn’t improve its predictions.
-It seems big data and machine learning only take you so far in predicting the unpredictable.
+All this added data — and the model has been able to “learn” over time!— it still didn’t improve its predictions.
+Big data and machine learning will only take you so far in predicting the unpredictable.

 Learning 2: The Power of Unbiased Generalizations

 The power of machine learning seems closely tied to its ability to make unbiased generalizations.